 It didn’t take long for the commission to take the report’s recommendations to heart.
 As the eSportsBettingReport.com noted, the UK Gambling Commission has recently updated its License Conditions and Codes of Practice to state that licensed betting sites may deal with digital currencies and “cash equivalents” as long as those sites still comply with all other licensing requirements.

 This is good news for online bookmakers that would like to expand into cryptocurrencies and skins betting, but the onus is on them to make sure they keep a tight reign over money laundering and know your customer (KYC) regulations.

 One of the draws of digital currencies such as Bitcoin is their perceived anonymity in comparison to traditional currencies.
 Online betting sites that wish to accept Bitcoins or deal in skins betting will need to develop their own policies to ensure they still know who is playing and where all money is coming and going.

 The African continent continues to show promise for the online gambling market.
 Internet penetration is increasing at a tremendous rate as governments and investors build infrastructure and mobile devices become more affordable.
 New gambling opportunities – especially on the mobile sports betting front – have prompted Price Waterhouse Coopers to project significant growth in online gambling between now and 2019.

-His proposal was rejected by Members of Parliament but the 2015 Betting, Lotteries and Gaming (Amendment) Bill is due for debate in the House any day now.
-Whatever comes of it, we know Kenya is at least considering the issue of online gambling and the wind seems to be blowing in favour of acceptance and regulation of the activity.
+His proposal was rejected by Members of Parliament, but the 2015 Betting, Lotteries, and Gaming (Amendment) Bill is due for debate in the House any day now.
+Whatever comes of it, we know Kenya is at least considering the issue of online gambling and the wind seems to be blowing in favor of acceptance and regulation of the activity.

 Russia Continues to Crack Down on Offshore Gambling